jfcloutier/karma_system/design_notes/acting.md

 ---
 stateDiagram-v2
   [*] --> begin : persist recently received predictions
-  begin --> predict : predict umwelt experiences, inclding goal activation experiences predict --> observe : process prediction errors and their absences into observations of the umwelt observe --> experience : aggregate observations of the umwelt into experiences of the CA experience --> feel : assign feelings to experience given current fluctuations in wellbeing
+  begin --> predict : predict umwelt experiences, including goal activation experiences predict --> observe : process prediction errors and their absences into observations of the umwelt observe --> experience : aggregate observations of the umwelt into experiences of the CA experience --> feel : assign feelings to experience given current fluctuations in wellbeing